01ritvik/01ritvik.github.io/README.md

 ## Projects
 1. ### [Algorithm for stock market analysis](https://github.com/01ritvik/Stock-trading-algorithm)
-- Developed a stock prediction algorithm that utilizes *advanced metrics* and *analysis methods*.
-By integrating historical price data, technical indicators, and incorporating sentiment analysis from financial news, the algorithm provides accurate forecasts of stock movements.
+- Crafted an innovative stock forecasting algorithm that leverages state-of-the-art metrics and analysis methodologies.
+This algorithm integrates a comprehensive array of data sources, including historical pricing trends, technical indicators, and sentiment analysis derived from financial news, to generate precise predictions of stock market movements..

 2. ### [TSP Evolved: A Bio-Inspired Approach with ACO and Cheapest Links](https://github.com/01ritvik/TSP-evolved)
-- Embarking on the Traveling Salesman Problem (TSP), the project employs a dual strategy, combining the powerful Ant Colony Optimization **(ACO)** inspired by nature's navigation, and the Cheapest Link Algorithm.
-Utilizing graph theory to solve complex problems, this method successfully addresses the **NP-hard** problems of the TSP and opens the door to optimized city routes that are more effective and economical.
+- In addressing the Traveling Salesman Problem (TSP), this project adopts a hybrid strategy that marries the ingenuity of Ant Colony Optimization (ACO)—a technique inspired by the foraging behavior of ants—with the efficiency of the Cheapest Link Algorithm.
+By harnessing the principles of graph theory, this approach effectively navigates the NP-hard challenges of the TSP, paving the way for the optimization of city routes in a manner that is both cost-effective and efficient.

 3. ### [Whatsapp AI Chatbot](https://github.com/01ritvik/whatsapp-chatbox)
-- Designed and implemented a WhatsApp chat bot proficient in reading and storing incoming messages.
-The bot is engineered to intelligently respond to messages based on predefined rules and conditions.
-The bot effectively automates communication processes, enhancing user experience and efficiency within the WhatsApp platform.
+- Engineered a sophisticated WhatsApp chatbot that excels in processing and archiving incoming messages.
+This bot is designed with advanced rule-based algorithms, enabling it to respond intelligently to messages according to a set of predefined parameters.
+Its deployment automates interactions on the WhatsApp platform, significantly enhancing the user experience and operational efficiency.

 4. ### [Android Malware Detector](https://github.com/01ritvik/Android-Malware-Detector-)
--  Demonstrated expertise in complex data preparation approaches applied to a large dataset as the lead of an advanced Python project that aimed to detect Android malware.
-Developed novel approaches by integrating several classifiers, including **GMM**, **decision trees**, and **neural networks**.
-Found the best model and put it into action, expanding the capabilities of Android's malware detection system.
+-  Led a cutting-edge Python project that refined data processing techniques for a vast dataset, aimed at detecting Android malware.
+This project stood out by merging diverse classification methods, including **Gaussian Mixture Models (GMM)**, **decision trees**, and **neural networks**, to discover an optimal model.
+This breakthrough model was then operationalized, significantly enhancing the Android malware detection framework with its advanced capabilities.

 6. ### [WhatsApp Chat Automation](https://github.com/01ritvik/whatsapp-automation)
 - Using **SQL** and **Python**, created an automated WhatsApp messaging program that integrates database information to allow for user-friendly entry of recipient details.
 This permits message delivery at any time, without the requirement for direct phone engagement.

 6. ### [Healthcare Data Analyst: R Modeling & Insights](https://github.com/01ritvik/Health-care-analysis)
-- Utilizing **R** and **Python**, advanced statistical methods were used to extract insights from complex healthcare datasets, which were used to create the best suitable model which can be used in real world.
+- Leveraging both R and Python, we applied sophisticated statistical techniques to analyze intricate healthcare datasets.
+This approach enabled us to derive meaningful insights, which were instrumental in developing an optimal model tailored for real-world application

 ## Key Skills
 1. Programming Languages: Python, R, SQL, C++, GO
 2. Softwares: Jupyter Notebook, RS Studio, Excel, Power BI, Tableau
-3. Big Data Frameworks: Apache Spark, AWS
+3. Big Data Frameworks: Apache Spark, AWS(S3 & EMR)
-4. Data Science and Analysis: Data Mining, Statistical Analysis, Machine Learning, Data Visualization
+4. Data Science and Analysis: Data Mining, Statistical Analysis, Machine Learning, Natural Language Processing (NLP)
+5. Data Management and Databases: Relational Databases (MySQL, PostgreSQL), Data Warehousing Solutions (Snowflake)

 ## Publications
 1. [Gupta, Ritvik & Arora, Chinmay, 2022, Face Mask Detection using Deep Learning and CNN architecture, IJSER, Volume 10 Issue 12.](https://www.ijser.in/archives/v10i12/SE221206135738.pdf)